hypernormalisation/portent/README.md

 # portent
-Python package providing horrifying welcome messages for your application
+Python package providing horrifying welcome messages for your application.

 Simply place something like the following in your top-level application file, and portent will display a helpful, motivational welcome message